audefaucheux/food-market-frontend/README.md

 # Yum Break

 Yum Break is a food truck finder.
 Enter the date, market and cuisine preferences and you will find a list of all the food trucks available.
+Food truck owners can login and add their food trucks along with their schedule to allow customers to view them in the food truck finder.

 # Getting Started